'We are treated like kids': Edmonton drops masking after Alberta moves to take away powers

 City administrators also wanted the masking bylaw dropped, and officials noted that city staff were allowing people into facilities even if they refused to wear a mask.

-About 43 per cent said masking should still be mandatory on transit.
+About 43 per cent of those surveyed said masking should still be mandatory on transit.

 The province's chief medical officer of health declined to make clear her recommendation to the province on masks when asked on Tuesday.